MarcAbonce/react-lang-selecta/README.md

 ## License

-This Source Code Form is subject to the terms of the **Mozilla Public License, v.
-2.0**.
-If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.
+This library is distributed under the terms of the **Licence Libre du Québec – Réciprocité (LiLiQ-R)** 🄯⚜.
+A copy of the license can be found in the [LICENCE.txt](LICENCE.txt) file or at https://forge.gouv.qc.ca/licence/liliq-r/.